SynteLang/SynteLang/README.md

 	wav [name of wav file indicated above listings]
 	out dac

 In the necklace above `in` sets the frequency of playback which is passed to osc to generate a rising ramp wave at that frequency.
 This 'scans' through the sample using the wav operator.
 Another way to look at it is that the output of osc, which repeats every 4 seconds, is 'shaped' into a sample waveform by `wav`.
 Any number between 0 and 1 will play the corresponding value of the sample at that point.
 Eg. 0.1 will play the sample at 400ms in.
 A continuous stream of values from `osc` will play the entire wav file.
-A decreasing series of numbers produced by, for example, `osc, inv` will play the sample backwards. `inv` flips the values of osc upside-down so the count down instead of up.
+A decreasing series of numbers produced by, for example, `osc, flip` will play the sample backwards. `flip` turns the values of osc upside-down so they count down instead of up.
 Different frequencies fed to `osc` will change the speed of playback and adding a fixed number will offset the starting point of playback.
 So
 >
 	in wavR